arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 ## Sharpness

 A subtlety I love about the Subway mosaics is that diagonal vertices often don’t simply have a one-stroke width, as you might achieve if you were trying to make a purely “elemental” letterform.
-Instead, they almost always add a bit of sharpness, making vertices to something closer to about 2/3 stroke thickness.
+Instead, they almost always add a bit of sharpness, making vertices to something closer to about two-thirds stroke thickness.
 This gives vertices more sharpness, visually suggesting that diagonal letters are made in a single motion, rather than from separate strokes.

 Most sans-serifs that easily come to mind take one extreme or the other on their treatment of vertices.
 Broadly speaking, they either take the *Futura* route with razor-sharp points, or else the *Helvetica* route of prioritizing evenness of strokes, proportions, and color and not really considering vertices as a thing to preserve.
 I like that the mosaics take a practical approach that is a little bit sharp, but in a subtle way that doesn’t call attention to itself, and I have sought to preserve this in all but the very thickest weights of Name Sans.

 ![Mosiac name tablet for Ft.
-Hamilton Parkway](./hamilton.jpg) *The sharpness of diagonal letters varies between eras of Subway signage, but the “endcaps” of vertices tend to be around 2/3 of the main stroke thickness.*
+Hamilton Parkway](./hamilton.jpg) *The sharpness of diagonal letters varies between eras of Subway signage, but the “endcaps” of vertices tend to be around two-thirds of the main stroke thickness.*

 ![H&M Tunnels to New Jersey](hm-tunnels.jpg)
 *Even smaller-scale mosaic signs were made with care.
 Most of these include partially-sharp vertices on diagonal letters that closely match the larger-scale signage.*